Cirrus SR20an owner's review by Philip Greenspun, ATP, CFII, in July 2005, updated July 2017

 In complex airplanes the autopilot can be one's best friend or worst enemy.
 The Cirrus is potentially trickier than some airplanes because of its persistent aileron trim.
 If you are unhappy with what the autopilot on a Diamond, Cessna, or Piper is doing and disconnect it to hand fly, you might have to deal with a plane that is badly out of pitch trim.
 The autopilot might have been trying to hold altitude despite a power loss, for example, and be trimmed 10 degrees nose up.
 The Cirrus has aileron trim.
 The autopilot might have been trying to turn right, for example, to hold heading in turbulence.
 You take the plane back and then have to deal with a plane that wants to bank 30 degrees right and pitch up.
 With a center stick or yoke you can use all the power in your arm muscles to wrestle the plane back under control and then retrim.
 With the Cirrus's side yoke, however, you're using your much weaker wrist muscles to put the plane back to straight and level.

 A lot of Cirrus owners are beginner pilots who don't have an appreciation for the real risks of getting from Point A to Point B by air.
 They think that they can take an airframe and engine with very limited capabilities and cram it full of fancy electronics to add safety.
-That is how we end up with SR22s that have almost all the avionic bells and whistles of a Boeing 777 and cost $600,000.
+That is how we end up with SR22s that have almost all the avionic bells and whistles of a Boeing 777 and cost $800,000.
 In theory all of this stuff will keep you safe while plowing through the clouds hour after hour.
 For only a little more money, however, you could buy a slightly beat Piper Meridian.
 The Meridian has a jet-powered turboprop engine so it can climb up to 30,000', an altitude that is above most clouds and generally so cold that the air can hardly hold any moisture.
 For comfort at that altitude without an oxygen mask, the Meridian has pressurization.
-For getting up and down through icing layers the Meridian is certified for known icing by the FAA and has a heated prop and windshield plus boots on the wings and tail (and an ice light if you're crazy enough to fly in icing conditions at night).
 A typical flight in the Meridian might involve five minutes of instrument meteorological conditions (IMC) on the way up and the way down but otherwise bright sunshine above the clouds, just as in a jet.
 This is an inherently safer way to travel that has nothing to do with the avionics.
-The latest Cirrus is available with known ice certification, but it adds a lot of weight and really it would be better to climb up and through the icing layer.
+The latest SR22 is available with known ice certification, but it adds a lot of weight and why wouldn't it be better to climb up and through the icing layer?

 Safety conclusion: The basic Cirrus is very safe if flown like a jet, with one eye on the airspeed indicator at all times.
 Piling on hundred of thousands of dollars in extra avionics won't make it substantially safer.